Tongue Ties and Lip Ties

 Checking the lip is also quite simple.
 With your child in the same position, “flip” the upper or lower lip open, and feel for any resistance which could be caused by lip ties.
 Look at the small band of tissue that connects the lips to the gums.
 It should be quite thin and pliable.
 If it looks thick, it seems too short, or if the lip is difficult to move, lip ties may be present.
 Examine the tongue or lip – Lay your baby down on your knees, facing you.
 Run your finger under their tongue.
 Does this membrane feel short, strong, or excessively thick?
 A normal tongue will allow for a smooth and uninterrupted swipe underneath the frenulum.

-Get a professional opinion – While examining your child for lip and tongue ties is a good place to start for a diagnosis, a professional examination from a qualified doctor like Dr. Jesse is required to determine the proper treatment method for your child.
-Come to Colorado Tongue Tie right away for a diagnosis!
+Get a professional opinion – While examining your child for lip and tongue ties is a good place to start for a diagnosis, a professional examination from a qualified doctor like Dr. Lawrence Chong is required to determine the proper treatment method for your child.
+Come to Phi Dental Care right away for a diagnosis!

 Know How To Recognize Tongue And Lip Ties

-If your child is experiencing feeding difficulties, or has any of the other above symptoms of tongue and lip ties, come to Colorado Tongue Tie.
-Dr. Jesse is an expert at working with babies and infants, and he can help diagnose and treat your child, to ensure that their tongue or lip ties are removed, and that they will be able to feed and speak normally.
+If your child is experiencing feeding difficulties, or has any of the other above symptoms of tongue and lip ties, come to Phi Dental Care and Dr. Lawrence Chong is an expert at working with babies and infants, and he can help diagnose and treat your child, to ensure that their tongue or lip ties are removed, and that they will be able to feed and speak normally.